magnific0/uzblicious/README.md

 About
 --------------
 uzblicious (usable-icious) is a set of scripts designed to integrate Delicious bookmarking service with the uzbl browser.
-All these scripts were taken from azer's github contribution delicious-surf (http://github.com/azer/delicious-surf and modified/expanded to facilitate the integration with uzbl.
+All these scripts were taken from azer's github contribution [delicious-surf](http://github.com/azer/delicious-surf and modified/expanded) to facilitate the integration with uzbl.

 Installation
 --------------